meehadjawwad/London-Bikes/README.md

 The data, acquired from [Kaggle](https://www.kaggle.com/hmavrodiev/london-bike-sharing-dataset), is an hourly data of bike sharing counts, temperature, humidity, wind speed, season, holidays, and so on.
 The data (17,414 rows) spans over 2 years, from 2015 to 2017.

 ### Data Cleaning
-The numerical weather and season codes in the data were replaced with appropriate labels, and some new columns were created (_Time, Day of the Week, Week Number, Month_) out of the original _timestamp_ column.
-The _holiday_ and _weekend_ columns were combined into a single _holiday_ column, due to the original _holiday_ column not having a significant amount of entries.
+The numerical weather and season codes in the data were replaced with appropriate labels, and some new columns were created (`time`, `day_of_the_week`, `week_number`, `month`) out of the original `timestamp` column.
+The `holiday` and `weekend` columns were combined into a single `holiday` column, due to the original column not having a significant amount of entries.

 ### Exploratory Data Analysis
-I evaluated the representation of various columns (such as _season, weather, holidays_) within the data, through multivariate (non-graphical) analysis, and was happy with the representation.
+I evaluated the representation of various columns (such as `season`, `weather`, `holidays`) within the data, through multivariate (non-graphical) analysis, and was happy with the representation.

 Next, the data was plotted in order to assess any interesting patterns.